apache/nuttx/configs/samv71-xult/README.txt

        in EXT1 or LCD/EXT4 and also use the Arduino RXD/TXD pins as your serial console.

-       The LCD (EXT4) is configured by default because only the RGB LCD interface is currently supported and that is only available on that connector.
+       The LCD (EXT4) is configured by default because only the parallel LCD interface is currently supported and that is only available on that connector.